 - 1/4 tsp cayenne pepper

-- 1 1/2 cups corn kernals frozen is fine
+- 1 1/2 cups corn kernels , fresh or frozen

 - In a large heavy bottom stock pot heat add olive oil, onions, jalepenos and garlic and let cook over medium heat until onions start to become translucent.